vgmos/vgmos.github.io/index.md

-This is an experimental blog (personal website?) in its nascent stages.
+This is an experimental personal website (blog?) in its nascent stages.

-Content: Philosophical ruminations, circuits